Neighbors Helping Neighbors End Hunger

-We are a “Client Choice” Pantry, our clients choose their own food with the help of volunteers.
+We are a “Client Choice” Pantry, which means that our clients make their own food selections with the help of volunteers.
 We provide meat, eggs, produce and toiletries with each order.
-With the help of the community, each year we are growing to serve the needs of the neighbors.
+With the help of the community, we have continually grown to serve the needs of the neighbors.
+We are open Thursdays from 5 p.m. to 7 p.m. and Saturdays from 10 a.m. to noon.

 We are supported by the following member churches as well as other community organizations.